 How do you know if you are magnesium deficient?
 How do you become magnesium deficient?
+What are signs of magnesium deficiency?
 Everyone knows the importance of staying hydrated, exercising regularly, and getting enough vitamins C, D, and E. But there’s something most people forget when it comes to total well-being.
 Magnesium.

 Magnesium is necessary for over 300 different bodily reactions!
 It’s honestly a wonder this vital mineral is so often overlooked.